Supporters of deposed Egyptian president Mohamed Mursi, chant

 “Toughest phase ever”

-“This is the toughest phase ever,” said Farid Ismail, a senior Brotherhood politician.
+which hopes to return to politics under the right conditions.“This is the toughest phase ever,” said Farid Ismail, a senior Brotherhood politician.

 Relatives of Brotherhood leaders detained in the latest crackdown, mostly on charges of inciting violence, complain of rough tactics by the police - a sign of an uncompromising position by the state and potentially worse times to come.